pierrehenri220/jquery-smartzoom/README.md

 ```

 ### Percent fontSize
-The default based font size is 62.5.
-It means 1em = 10px.
+The default based font size is 62.5%.
+(It means 1em is 10px)
 To change it, just pass it as an argument like this:

 ```